TheDarkKnight2622/BitCatalyst-version-1/README.md

     flask run

    ```
+3. Move the html pages to a folder named 'templates'.
+Repeat the process with the styles.css file and all images, by moving them to a folder named 'static'.

-3. Assuming you have connected to a serviceable port, the webapp should now be accessible through the link tied to the port,
+4. Assuming you have connected to a serviceable port, the webapp should now be accessible through the link tied to the port,

-4. There you have it!
+5. There you have it!
 You may now proceed to explore BitCatalyst.

 ### Future plans and miscellaneous information:

 **Some pages that are in the webapp but not highlighted**: